ckeditor/ckeditor5/docs/updating/nim-migration/custom-plugins.md

 ## Generate and validate the bundle

-Once you have updated all the imports, it's time to build and validate the bundle for new installation methods.
+Once you have updated all the imports, it's time to build and validate the bundle for the new installation methods.

-1. Build the plugin using the command below.
-It will generate the `dist` folder with the plugin bundles for the new installation methods.
+1. Build the plugin with the following command.
+It will create the `dist` folder with the plugin bundles for the new installation methods.

 	```bash
 	npm run prepare